ArmanKolozyan/CCC-Check/motivation/README.md

 In this section, we present examples to demonstrate the benefits of a more general value inferencer.

+### simpleMult

+The `simpleMult.circom` example illustrates another limitation in PICUS's value inference.
+The circuit defines the following constraint:

+`in * (in - 2) === 0`

+Mathematically, this enforces that `in` must be either `0` or `2`.
+However, PICUS does not successfully restrict `in` to these values; it remains unconstrained in the analysis.
+When writing sing the constraint:

+`in * (in - 1) === 0`

+PICUS does successfully infer that `in` must be either `0` or `1`.
+This illustrates that the `binary01-lemma` is specifically designed to detect only `{0,1}` patterns.
+Moreover, no ranges are inferred when flipping the constraint:

+`0 === in * (in - 1);`

+Despite being mathematically equivalent, PICUS does not infer that `in` is binary in this case.
+This suggests that its pattern-matching mechanism is sensitive to the order of terms rather than the underlying mathematical structure.

 ### toBinary

 Consider the `Examples/toBinary.circom` file, which defines a circuit that sets `out` to 1 if `in` is nonzero and 0 otherwise.
 Mathematically, `out` can only be 0 or 1: